 The NAEP assessment schedule was modified so that eighth-graders in all 50 states, the District of Columbia, and the Department of Defense schools (referred to as "states" or U.S. states) could be assessed in mathematics and science in 2011.

 The NAEP-TIMSS linking study used states' NAEP scores to predict performance on TIMSS.
-Nine states participated in 2011 TIMSS at the state level.
-In the linking study, their actual TIMSS scores were used to validate their predicted results.Compare State Assessments to International Education Assessments
+Nine states participated in the 2011 TIMSS at the state level.
+In the linking study, the actual TIMSS scores from those states were used to validate their predicted results.Compare State Assessments to International Education Assessments